Despite our best efforts, sometimes removing trees is unavoidable. Tree removals at UBC typically occur for one of the following reasons:

 - Indicate the size and type of trees to be removed

 - State the rationale for removal and an arborist report noting type and condition of the trees

 - Identify the location and type of any proposed new plantings or replacement trees

-- A copy of strata Council Minutes or resolution supporting tree removals will be required
+- A copy of strata council meeting minutes/resolution or official letter supporting tree removals will be required

 4. Application review